 - We took the decision after the first couple of events that all participants would receive their Participant Instructions documents and the Event Programme as a digital copy rather than a hard copy, paper document.
 With thousands of participants taking part each year, this has saved on a vast amount of paper, printing and postage.

 Cups and Water

 - We saw a huge wastage of liquid when using 500ml bottles of energy drinks and 330ml bottles of water, where runners would take a few sips and then discard the bottle.
-Using cups allows better distribution of fluid across the course.
+Using paper cups allows better distribution of fluid across the course.

 - The clean-up operation is essential for the permission of the event.
 In order for us to receive an event licence we need to give the city back to the community as quickly as we can after runners have passed along the route.
 Paper cups are much easier to collect than plastic bottles.